-Originally slated for fall 2020, the E Source Utility Trade Ally Network Comparison has been postponed until 2021.
-During the study, we’ll collect and analyze substantial quantitative and qualitative trade ally network performance data from surveys completed by utility trade ally network managers across the US and Canada.
+Due to COVID-19, the E Source Utility Trade Ally Network Comparison has been postponed.
+When we field the next study, we’ll collect and analyze substantial quantitative and qualitative trade ally network performance data from surveys completed by utility trade ally network managers across the US and Canada.
 Using the survey results, we’ll identify common industry practices and compare residential and commercial trade ally network characteristics and structures.

 Topics we cover

 The results of this unique, industry-leading project will serve as a diagnostic tool for utilities that are trying to improve their trade ally network’s overall success in achieving demand-side management program goals.
 We’ll identify the characteristics of utility trade ally networks of various sizes, make comparisons among networks, and highlight best practices.

 Using the survey responses, we want to answer questions such as:

 - How have utility and trade ally network partnerships evolved due to COVID-19?